leoskywork/playreact101/README.md

     - do do this     `const player = {score:1, name:'Jeff'}; const newPlayer = Object.assign({}, player, {score:2});`
       - or           `const newPlayer = {...player, score:2};`
       - for array    `const newArray = old.slice()`
-- uses Webpack but needs no configuration form you
+- uses Webpack but needs no configuration from you
 - comes bundled with a dev server with hot reload
 - prerequisite
   - nodejs